Configuration Reference

 Default 3600

-Notes Smaller values = more detailed optimization but higher computational load
+Notes Smaller values = more detailed optimization but higher computational load.
+See Time Slot Configuration & Optimizer Constraints for supported values and optimizer limitations.

 eos.timeout